TRIQS/dft_tools/doc/guide/conv_elk.rst

 the projectors will be generated in the complex spherical harmonic basis.
 It is possible to generate the projectors in Elk's irreducible basis by setting cubic to .false., but this is experimental and the TRIQS side of the interface is currently unable to convert the projectors in that basis.
+The output files will ALWAYS output the projectors and so on in the complex spherical harmonic basis.

 The rest of the elk.in file can remain unchanged.
 This task calculates the projectors which written into the file(s) WANPROJ_L**_S**_A****.OUT along with